Supreme Court to Cops Who Want to Search Your Cellphone: Get a Warrant

 If you're like many Americans, your cellphone is overflowing with personal information—text messages, emails, photos of your friends and family, an organized history of who you've been calling, private notes, automatic login to your Facebook and Twitter accounts, your favorite music, and even maps of where you like to run around your house.
 And if you're anything like Mother Jones staffers, you probably keep your cellphone on you at all times.
 If I'm arrested on my way home from work (probably for eating on the Metro), you can bet that my smartphone will be in my pocket or my purse.
 And in Washington, DC, as well as most states across the country, the law won't keep the arresting officer from taking my phone without a warrant, rifling through my text messages, copying the data for later use, and even breaking my password to do so—all things that would most likely be illegal if the officer went to my office and did them to my work computer, instead.

-But that could soon change.
-The Supreme Court has been asked to consider two cases—United States v.
+The Supreme court was asked to consider two cases—United States v.
 Wurie and Riley v.
 California—which challenge the legality of warrantless cellphone searches under the Fourth Amendment.
 Police (and the Obama Administration) maintain that these searches are necessary, stopping suspects from deleting crucial information about drug deals and trafficking rings, but civil liberties advocates say that's no excuse for officers not to get a warrant.
 Here's everything you need to know about these searches, and whether the Supreme Court might stop them:

 So, why are police allowed to search my cellphone without a warrant?